sgolub/atat/README.md

 - Browser support
 - Complies with Express
 - Layouts, partials and sections
-- No dependencies and very small size, less than 15KB
+- No dependencies and very small size
+- TypeScript support
-- Easy to use, you won't believe how simple it is
+- Easy to use

 ## Installation